 Burner Express Air (BxA) is a charter air transportation service that will transport Burners from Southern California, the San Francisco Bay Area, and Reno to Black Rock City (BRC) and back.
 The intent of BxA is to facilitate flight bookings for participants, reduce traffic on the roadways, and streamline operations at Black Rock City Municipal Airport.
-In 2016, flights to BRC will begin as early as Wednesday, August 23, with additional charters available before that for build week crews.
-You can make round-trip or one-way (to or from BRC) bookings for yourself and your friends, or request a whole plane from the areas above or anywhere in the US!
+In 2018, flights to BRC will begin Wednesday, August 22, and will run through Monday September 3.

 You must have a Burning Man ticket in order to travel on Burner Express Air — tickets or will-call order confirmations will be verified before passengers are allowed to board.
-BxA flights are operated by independent air carriers, and all BxA flights must be booked through a website operated by Advantage Flight Solutions, LLC (AFS).
-For more information and a link to AFS’s flight-booking website, see the “Flight Bookings” section.
-All BxA flight bookings are nontransferable and nonrefundable, so solidify your travel plans before you book your flights.
-Changes to the day or time of your flight will incur a $100 per person change fee before August 1.
-After August 1, change fees will be $200 per person.
+BxA flights are operated by independent air carriers, and all BxA flights must be booked through the Burner Express Air website.
+For more information vist burnerexpress.burningman.org.
+Changes to BxA flight bookings are subject to a $200 change fee, before August 8, and after August 8, they are nonrefundable, so solidify your travel plans before you book your flights.
+Changes to the day or time of your flight will incur per person change fee.

 Luggage is limited to the weight and size restrictions of the aircraft, as well as FAA regulations.
 One piece of luggage is included at no extra charge.
 Each passenger is allowed his/her own weight + one piece of luggage not to exceed 25 pounds.
 That baggage cannot exceed the size of a commercial airline carry-on with the maximum dimensions of 24 inches x 14 inches x 9 inches.
 Soft-sided and/or duffle bags are strongly recommended.